Which One Of The Following Phase Changes Would Exothermic? Find Out Before Your Next Science Quiz!

 Which Phase Changes Are Exothermic?
 The Complete Guide

 Ever noticed how a cold drink "sweats" on a humid summer day?
-So naturally, that's not the can leaking — it's condensation releasing heat into the air around it.
-Pretty wild when you think about it: a process that's actually warming things up, even though the drink itself is cold Took long enough..
+Day to day, that's not the can leaking — it's condensation releasing heat into the air around it.
+Pretty wild when you think about it: a process that's actually warming things up, even though the drink itself is cold.

 Here's the thing most people never learn in school: phase changes aren't all the same.
 Some absorb heat from their surroundings, making them feel cold.
-In practice, others release heat, making them feel warm.
-The difference comes down to what's happening at the molecular level, and understanding this opens up a lot of everyday phenomena you'd otherwise miss.
+Practically speaking, others release heat, making them feel warm.
+The difference comes down to what's happening at the molecular level, and understanding this opens up a lot of everyday phenomena you'd otherwise miss But it adds up..

 So let's settle the question directly: freezing, condensation, and deposition are the exothermic phase changes.
 But there's a lot more to unpack here — and understanding why these three release heat while the others absorb it will change how you see the world.